Taijin kyofusho: Treatment

 The standard Japanese treatment for taijin kyofusho is Morita therapy, developed by Shoma Morita in the 1910s as a treatment for the Japanese mental disorders taijin kyofusho and shinkeishitsu (nervousness).
 The original regimen involved patient isolation, enforced bed rest, diary writing, manual labor, and lectures on the importance of self-acceptance and positive endeavor.
 Since the 1930s, the treatment has been modified to include out-patient and group treatments.
 This modified version is known as neo-Morita therapy.
 Medications have also gained acceptance as a treatment option for taijin kyofusho.
 Other treatments include systematic desensitization, which includes slowly exposing one self to the fear, and learning relaxation skills, to extinguish fear and anxiety.

 Milnacipran, a serotonin–norepinephrine reuptake inhibitor (SNRI), is currently used in the treatment of taijin kyofusho and has been shown to be efficacious for the related social anxiety disorder.
 The primary aspect of treating this disorder is getting patients to focus their attention on their body parts and sensations.

 Prevalence

 Typically, this disease is presaged by a childhood history of social inhibition and shyness.
 It is possible that it could result from a humiliating traumatic experience, or it could emerge from a lifelong onset of the illness that only comes to the surface after time.

 Clinical data indicates that more males have the condition than females, despite the fact that females scored higher on a social phobia scale than men, and report higher scores on proclivity towards feelings of embarrassment.
 This differs from Western society where the prevalence of females with social phobias is to some extent greater than that of males.
+In addition, studies have found that the disorder is common in older generations.
 The lifetime prevalence of the disorder falls anywhere between 3% and 13% with changes in severity occurring throughout one's lifetime.
 It is estimated that about 17% of individuals with taijin kyofusho have fears of releasing foul body odor.
+Although sometimes undiagnosed, symptoms of taijin kyofusho are not uncommon in Japan.